• Home /

 FHA Mortgage

-• Official guideline: Home buyers with a 500 FICO can be FHA-approved
+• Official guideline: Home buyers with a 500 FICO score can be FHA-approved

 • Lender overlay: All home buyers must have a 580 FICO score to be FHA-approved